Zoo Token (ZOOT) Trading Down 4.8% Over Last Week

 Zoo Token Profile

-It is usually not possible to purchase alternative cryptocurrencies such as Zoo Token directly using U.S. dollars.
-Investors seeking to trade Zoo Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Zoo Token using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Zoo Token directly using U.S. dollars.
+Investors seeking to acquire Zoo Token should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Zoo Token using one of the exchanges listed above.

 Receive News & Updates for Zoo Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Zoo Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.